UPDATE to 8.29.17 post

-It isn’t as if parents had been doing nothing.
-During Aleczander’s first grade year, they requested and received additional evaluations in the areas of specific learning disabilities (including dyslexia), gross and fine motor functioning, and speech and language development.
-The Full Individual Evaluation conducted by the school district had stated that Aleczander had no cognitive processing weaknesses, severe academic deficiencies in all areas assessed, and severe behavior problems caused by attention deficit disorder.
+It isn’t as if parents had been sitting at home twiddling their thumbs.
+During Aleczander’s first grade year, they requested additional evaluations in the areas of specific learning disabilities (including dyslexia), autism, gross and fine motor functioning, and speech and language development.
+Aleczander’s public school completed a Full Individual Evaluation (with speech, OT, PT, and Autism assessments thrown in).
+The ISDs assessment report stated that Aleczander had no cognitive processing weaknesses, severe academic deficiencies in all areas assessed, and severe behavior problems caused by attention deficit disorder.
+Per the school system, he didn’t have a learning disability or autism, and his speech skills were those of a child less than three years of age, but the district felt he should have no problem completing first grade work with one group therapy speech session per week, and special educators popping in and out of the first grade classroom to help Aleczander focus and attend to regular curriculum.
 Parents knew the ADHD thing wasn’t right, but had no idea what was wrong!

 During all of first grade, Aleczander’s teachers reported that he was making excellent progress in reading, writing, and math and that when he wanted to he could do the work just like the other children were doing!
 When asked for work samples to document these statements, teachers pointed to a computer-assisted literacy program known as Istation.
 Istation results, teachers stated, indicated that Aleczander was ‘making more than a year’s worth of growth’ and ‘was well on his way toward mastering all of the special education goals set for him.’
 When parents asked for dyslexia instruction, their school’s special education director told them that it was district policy not to put dyslexia into special education paperwork.
 In April 2016, the school finally assessed Aleczander for dyslexia.
 That report stated that Aleczander had no cognitive strengths and thus did not qualify for dyslexia instruction under 504.